b4cksp4c3/b4cksp4c3.github.io/picoctf2019/cryptography-challenges.md

 ```
 4966 306421 059967 = 67 867967 × 73 176001
 ```
-Now, we don't know which ones p or q so just flip flop them if you don't get the flag right the first time.
+Now, we get our two values for p and q so we can construct the flag.

 Flag:```picoCTF{73176001,67867967}```
 <br><br><br><br>